Welcome to July!

 - 25% starch

-Travel Tips: Stay Healthy, Calm and Energized This Summer: While we all look forward to a summer vacation, many folks dread the travel.
-From an Ayurvedic perspective, the vata dosha (or air energy) can easily become disturbed from flying or while traveling.
+Travel Tips: Stay Healthy, Calm + Energized This Summer: While we all look forward to a summer vacation, many folks dread travel.
+From an Ayurvedic perspective, vata dosha (or air energy) can easily become disturbed from flying, change of routine, movement, or travel.

-The Benefits of Cilantro and Coriander in the Summer: Cilantro (Coriandrum sativum) is a summer delight that offers much more than just great taste to a summer salad or to top off a soup, kitchari, or gazpacho.
-Typically, cilantro is planted in the early spring or early fall for some fresh late-summer cilantro.
+Benefits of Cilantro + Coriander in Summer: Cilantro (Coriandrum sativum) is a summer delight that offers much more than just great taste to a summer salad or to top off a soup, kitchari, or gazpacho.
+Typically, cilantro is planted in late spring for some fresh late-summer herb.
+Coriander offers a digestive boost and acts as a refrigerant and thirst-quencher.

 These fantastic recipes are gifted to us by the lovely Emma Frisch: cook, blogger, freelance food writer, and former farmer.
 She is Co-Founder and Director of Culinary Experience at Firelight Camps and was a top finalist on Food Network Star, Season 10.
 Emma’s recipes fall right in place with the rest of our diet and seasonal eating recommendations.